sbasile-ch/auto_ssh/README.md

 ## usages

 ### create a passwords-file

-first create a clear text file, containing the desired passwords (ex. [passwords.txt](https://github.com/sbasile-ch/auto_ssh/blob/master/passwords.txt) ).
+first create a clear _text_ file, containing the desired passwords (ex. [passwords.txt](https://github.com/sbasile-ch/auto_ssh/blob/master/passwords.txt) ).
 The structure of this file is just a list of lines (1 for each password) with every line having this shape:
 ```shell
         alias   ,password
 ```
-so 2 tokens separated by blanks (spaces or tabs) and 1 comma `,`.
-The first token (`alias`) is how the password is _aliased_ in the connection definition in the [known-hosts](https://github.com/sbasile-ch/auto_ssh/blob/master/known_hosts) file.
+thus, 2 tokens separated by blanks (spaces or tabs) and 1 comma `,`.
+The __first__ token (`alias`) is how the password is _aliased_ in the connection definition in the [known-hosts](https://github.com/sbasile-ch/auto_ssh/blob/master/known_hosts).
 Ex of connection:
 ```shell
         chic, b, 7, , chicbeplive, chicweb1v.orctel.internal,    alias
 ```
-The second token is the password in clear text.
+The __second__ token is the password in clear text.

 __NOTE THAT THE PASSWORD IS ANYTHING AFTER THE COMMA.__ This allows to have any kind of password (spaces included) and any starting ending chars which cannot clash with any delimiting chars (as they are not present).
-So __be careful__ if you leave any spaces at the end of a password because they will be taken as part of it.
+So __be careful__ if you leave any spaces at the end of a password, because they will be taken __as part of it__.

-Once the text file has been completed you need to encrypt it:
+Once the text file has been completed, you need to encrypt it:
 ```shell
 assh -- -c passwords.txt
 ```
-Providing a master-password at this stage, it will encrypt the clear text file into a `psw.enc` file in the directory where `assh` is installed (ex. `${HOME}/auto_ssh/psw.enc`)
+Providing a master-password at this stage, will encrypt the clear text file into a `psw.enc` in the directory where `assh` is installed (ex. `${HOME}/auto_ssh/psw.enc`)

-It's always better to remove the clear text file and leave nothing un-encrypted.
+It's always better to remove the clear text file and to leave nothing un-encrypted.

 ### show the passwords-file

 To dump clearly the content of the encrypted passwords-file, run:

 ```shell
 assh -- -d passwords.txt
 ```

-This will prompt for the master password and, if it is correct, it will decrypt the content into the clear text file _passwords.txt_.
-This can be useful to perfrom any changes and then to re-encrypt it.
+This will prompt for the _master password_ and, if it is correct, it will decrypt the content into the clear text file _passwords.txt_.
+This can be useful for changing the current password-file, in a sequence of decrypt/change/re-encrypt.

 ### ssh directly into a connection

-For any configured connection in [known-hosts](https://github.com/sbasile-ch/auto_ssh/blob/master/known_hosts), and password in `psw.enc`, is then possible to auto **ssh** to that `username@server` providing the nick of the connection and the master password. ex. fot the following connection in [known-hosts](https://github.com/sbasile-ch/auto_ssh/blob/master/known_hosts)
+For any configured connection in [known-hosts](https://github.com/sbasile-ch/auto_ssh/blob/master/known_hosts), and password in `psw.enc`, it is then possible to auto **ssh** to that `username@server` providing the nick of the connection and the _master password_. ex. fot the following connection in [known-hosts](https://github.com/sbasile-ch/auto_ssh/blob/master/known_hosts)
 ```shell
         chic, b, 7, , chicbeplive, chicweb1v.orctel.internal,    alias45
 ```
-and following entry encrypted in _psw.enc_   (with for example a master password __abc__)
+and following entry encrypted in _psw.enc_   (with for example a _master password_ __abc__)
 ```shell
             alias45    ,pass123xxx
 ```

-It's possible to _ssh_ directly as
+it is possible to _ssh_ directly as
 ```shell
 assh chic b 7
 ```